 Summer Unpaid Domestic Internship Grants

-MHR, MPP, and MURP students completing unpaid domestic internships during the summer in government agencies or nonprofit organizations are eligible for several Humphrey School grants.
-There is one general grant application for several funds:
+MHR, MPP, and MURP students completing unpaid or underpaid domestic internships during the summer in government agencies or nonprofit organizations are eligible for several Humphrey School grants.

 Stembler-Ebert Internship Grants

 Through a generous donation from Humphrey School alumnus Paul Stembler and his wife Mary Ebert, two awards of $2500 are available to assist two Humphrey School students who wish to do domestic internships in nonprofit organizations where those organizations are unable to support students financially.
-Students receiving the awards will be asked to send a note of thanks to Paul and Mary.
+Students receiving the awards are required to send a note of thanks to Paul and Mary.

 Through generous donations from the Arthur Naftalin family, awards of up to $2000 are available to assist some Humphrey School students who wish to do domestic internships in government agencies or nonprofit organizations where those organizations are unable to support students financially.